SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/view-dialog.md

 * If you selected **Project**, the history list of projects is displayed.
 Here you can also use [FastSearcher][6] or [The History list][5].

 * If you selected **Resource**, a list of resources in your organization is displayed.
-This list is defined in SuperOffice Settings and maintenance.
+This list is defined in Settings and maintenance.
 Select **All** to see all the resources in your organization.

 ### Left pane